rsokl/Learning_Python/Python/Module3_IntroducingNumpy/Broadcasting.md

 ...
 [4.700867387959219, 4.700867387959219, 4.700867387959219]])
 ```

-And compute the square distance between all combination of rows `x`; the result should simply a shape-(2, 2) array of zeros.
+And compute the square distance between all combinations of rows `x`; the result should simply be a shape-(2, 2) array of zeros.

 ```python
 # The square-distances should be exactly zero, but they